ssilverman/QNEthernet/README.md

 * `setHostname(hostname)`: Sets the DHCP client hostname.
 The empty string will set the hostname to nothing.
 To use something other than the default at system start, call this before calling `begin`.
+* `setMACAddressAllowed(mac, flag)`: Allows or disallows Ethernet frames addressed to the specified MAC address.
+This is useful when processing raw Ethernet frames.
 * `waitForLink(timeout)`: Waits for the specified timeout (milliseconds) for a link to be detected.
 This is useful when setting a static IP and making connections as a client.
 Returns whether a link was detected within the